 Easy cold vegan Soba Noodle Salad with Spicy Peanut Sauce

 - ½ cucumber, spiralized or cut into strips

 - 1 cup cabbage, shredded (red & white)

 - Green onion or cilantro to top (optional)

 For the spicy peanut sauce

-- 2 tbsp tamari (can sub soy sauce)
+- 2 tablespoon tamari (can sub soy sauce)

-- 1 tbsp rice vinegar (can sub lime juice)
+- 1 tablespoon rice vinegar (can sub lime juice)

-- 1 tbsp maple syrup (can sub agave)
+- 1 tablespoon maple syrup (can sub agave)